Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Laptops For Photo Editing - Spring 2024 Reviews
+The 4 Best Laptops For Photo Editing - Fall 2024

 Best Laptops For Photo Editing

-If you're shopping for a photo editing laptop, you'd want to focus on a few things to narrow your options.
-First and foremost, you need one with a display that can produce all the colors in the color space in which you work, whether it's sRGB or Adobe RGB.
-If you don't plan on using an external monitor, a laptop with a large, high-resolution screen is preferable, as it'll allow you to see the fine details in your pictures easily.
-You don't necessarily need a discreet graphics card; some programs can leverage the GPU to provide a smoother experience when manipulating images, but the CPU does the bulk of the processing.
-There are other things to consider, too, like Thunderbolt support for fast file transfers or an SD card reader, and for working on the go, you'd want to prioritize portability and battery life.
-We've put together a few picks to get you started; the list is a little short for now, but it'll grow as we review more laptops.
+Whether you're an amateur photographer who likes to snap candid photos or a professional hired for big events, there are some key considerations when shopping for a photo editing laptop.
+First and foremost is the display.
+If you don't plan on using an external monitor, you'll need a display that can produce all the colors in the color space in which you work, whether it's sRGB or Adobe RGB.
+A laptop with a large, high-resolution screen is preferable, as it'll allow you to easily see the fine details in your pictures.
+You don't necessarily need a discreet graphics card, but some programs leverage the GPU to provide a smoother experience when manipulating images or running AI-powered denoising functions.
+Still, the CPU does the bulk of the processing.
+You'll also want to consider whether you need Thunderbolt 4 or USB4 support for fast file transfers and if you'll need to prioritize portability and battery life for working on the go.

 1. Best Laptop For Photo Editing